+Association for Biblical Higher Education
-Association for Biblical Higher Education Bureau for Private Postsecondary Education 5850 T.G.
-Lee Blvd, Suite #130 2535 Capitol Oaks Drive, Suite 400 Orlando, FL 32822 Sacramento California, 95833 (407) 207-0808 (916) 431-6959 www.abhe.org www.bppe.ca.gov

-SUM is a private institution currently registered with the Louisiana Board of Regents, Florida Board of Regents and California Bureau for Postsecondary Education (BPPE).
+5850 T.G.
+Lee Blvd, Suite #130, Orlando, FL 32822 (407) 207-0808 www.abhe.org SUM is a private institution currently registered with the Louisiana Board of Regents, Florida Board of Regents and California Bureau for Postsecondary Education (BPPE).

+Bureau for Private Postsecondary Education

 The Bureau for Private Postsecondary Education has granted SUM approval to operate and grant degrees within the State of California.
 Approval to operate means compliance with minimum standards set forth by the BPPE.